Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links &

 Abandoned, neglected or puppy-mill/back-yard-breeder puppies are most likely going to be starting from 'scratch'.

-Here's a quick look at the types of puppy worms you're most likely to find.....
+Here's a quick look at the different types of dog worms you're likely to come across....

 Roundworms are the most common type of dog worms and are often transmitted from mother to puppy, or through contact/ingesting feces of a dog/pup with roundworms.